 My hat is off to Laura Catena who is now in charge of the winery.
 She is blazing trails for women in the wine industry and is making her Father, Grandfather and Great Grandfather very proud.

 Osadio only opened in March and it has an amazing future with Chef Jose Cacciavillani at the helm.
 Osadia de Crear translates to “daring to create” and is the perfect name.
 While the seating is limited, I have never experienced a restaurant where the chef comes to each table with each serving and provides a description of your meal.
-Raw talent and creativity are his foundation and then he intoxicates your palate from there.
+Raw talent and creativity are his foundation, and then he intoxicates your palate from there.

 I highly recommend the Susan Balbo prefix meal for approximately $80.
 It includes a starter, entrée and dessert, along with two glasses of wine and coffee or tea.
-We each ordered different wines so we had the opportunity to try 4 Signature Balbo wines.
+We each ordered different wines so we had the opportunity to try four Signature Balbo wines.

-I decided to live a little and ordered the blood sausage and quince dumpling for my started while John ordered the German sausage, vegetable and fruit fondue.
+I decided to live a little and ordered the blood sausage and quince dumpling for my starter, while John ordered the German sausage, vegetable and fruit fondue.
 Let me just state here that Chef Jose’s presentations are exquisite.
 From the brush of balsamic vinegar to the bright colored flowers, each plate is a work of art.

 One bite of the blood sausage and quince dumpling and I was a puddle.
 It truly fits in my highest score – the culinary orgasm.
 The sweet and tart flavors make your taste buds happier than they have ever been.
 I could have stopped right there, not had another bite of the meal and died happy.
 Run, fly, take a train, but you have to try this appetizer.

-If I smoked, I would have stepped outside lit one up and recomposed myself, but our entrees arrived and we had to see what surprise was next.
+If I smoked, I would have stepped outside, lit one up and recomposed myself, but our entrees arrived and we had to see what surprise was next.
 I enjoyed a very simple plate of Patagonia trout, seared with the perfect amount of salt and pepper, and paired with a sweet potato, squash and garlic puree.
 John’s leg of lamb ratatouille had been slow cooked for 10 hours and fell apart when touched.
-Enhanced with olive oil and duck fat as it is roasted, the flavors are immense.
+Enhanced with olive oil and duck fat as it is roasted, the flavors were immense.
 Both the Malbec and Cabernet Sauvignon were excellent compliments to the meal.

 Dessert, you knew it would be heavenly.
 While I am not a big sweet wine drinker, the Late Harvest Malbec and Torrentes were perfectly chilled and what can I say, we both giggled after sipping our respective glasses.
 Paired with a green apple strudel and a crème brulee, we were spent, finished and happy.